AryanK1511/Bookworm-Web-App/README.md

 - Users can search for books by title, author, genre, or any other relevant criteria.
 ![Seach page 2](./assets/explore-page-2.png)

-- Each book entry displays essential information such as title, author, publication date, summary, and cover image in the form of a card, which contains two options: view or add to reading list.
+- Each book entry displays essential information such as title, author, publication date, summary, and cover image in the form of a card, which contains two options: `view` or `add to reading list`.
 ![Seach page 3](./assets/explore-page-3.png)

-### Reading List Functionality
+## Reading List Functionality

 - Users can add books to their reading list, which categorizes books as `unread`, `reading`, or `read`.
 ![Reading List Page](./assets/reading-list-page.png)